aloksh85/CarND-Traffic-Sign-Classifier-Project/ProjectWriteUp/Writeup.md

 ### Test a Model on New Images

-#### Here are seven German traffic signs that I found on the web:
+#### Here are seven (7) German traffic signs that I found on the web:

 ![alt text][new_image1] ![alt text][new_image2] ![alt text][new_image3]
 ![alt text][new_image4] ![alt text][new_image5] ![alt text][new_image6]
 ![alt text][new_image7]

-The first image might be difficult to classify because ...
+Image 1 - This road work traffic sign is similar to few other traffic signs like right of way at next intersection  and fewer training examples.
+So the classifier can predict it incorect

+Image 2 -
 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: